NIVANorge/Mobius/README.md

 ## Compile a model, run it, and make some changes

-If the idea of compiling is offputting, and you want to just have a go with one of the pre-existing models, you can download them from ftp://mobiserver.niva.no/ .
+If the idea of compiling is offputting, and you want to just have a go with one of the pre-existing models, you can download them from ftp://mobiserver.niva.no/ (downloadable binaries are Windows only at the moment).

 ### First download a compiler